magole/ProxmoxVE/README.md

 Enable UEFI boot.

-Set primary GPU as PCIe to be able to passthrough integrated GPU.
+Set primary display to PCI and enable Internal Graphics option to be able to passthrough integrated GPU.

 ## Enable IOMMU